robenkleene/thwomp/README.md

 ## Ableton Push

 Thwomp support Ableton Push.
 When using Push, the leftmost knob always chooses the selected Oscillator.
-There's four different banks that allow all of Thwomp's parameters to be accessed:
+There's four different banks that allow all of Thwomp's parameters to be accessed.

+### Banks

 - Main
 - Oscillator